 We want to track the progress of the projects that are credibly committed towards becoming trust-minimized L2s.
 Our goal is to provide the community with the most up-to-date information about the state of these projects and to provide insights and guidance for them to become fully trust minimized.

-We include Validiums and Optimiums along with L2s mainly for historical reasons.
-We introduced them when the L2 space was still in its infancy and we wanted to provide a comprehensive overview of the space.
+We originally excluded Validiums and Optimiums from our definition of L2s due to the additional trust assumptions they introduce.
+However, the broader community often includes them in the L2 category, so we consider them to be “light” L2s as opposed to “strong” L2s like rollups.
 We will continue to track these projects to provide the community with a broader perspective on the state of the space and to provide tools to evaluate the different tradeoffs between the various solutions.

 There are two primary (and somewhat independent) mechanisms that L2 chains use.

-First, the L2 state can be verified by L1 through either Validity Proofs or Fraud Proofs.
+First, the L2 state can be verified by L1 through either Validity Proof or Fraud Proof.
 This mechanism is most important as it ensures that L2 proposers cannot cheat and include invalid transactions in an L2 block, e.g. mint coins out of thin air or steal your coins.

 One way to do so is by providing a cryptographic Validity Proof (zkProof) that will be verified by the L1 smart contract.
 If the verification passes, users can be sure that the state root represents the results of valid transaction execution.